This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to practice safe sex:

 Talk to your partner before you have sex.
 Ask about his or her sexual history and any current or past STI.

 - Use condoms and barrier methods for all types of sexual contact.
 Use a new condom or latex barrier each time you have sex.
 This includes oral, vaginal, and anal sex.
 Make sure that the condom fits and is put on correctly.
 Rubber latex sheets or dental dams can be used for oral sex.
 Ask your healthcare provider how to use these items and where to purchase them.
 If you are allergic to latex, use a nonlatex product such as polyurethane.

 - Limit your number of sexual partners.
 More than one sex partner can increase your risk for an STI.
 Do not have sex with anyone whose sexual history you do not know.

-- Avoid activities that can pass germs: Do not use saliva as a lubricant or share sex toys.
+- Do not do activities that can pass germs.
+Do not use saliva as a lubricant or share sex toys.

-- Tell others if you have an STI: Tell all your sexual partners if you are diagnosed with STI.
-They may need to be tested and treated.
-Do not have sex while you are being treated for an STI or with a partner who is being treated.
+- Tell your sex partner if you have an STI.
+Your partner may need to be tested and treated.
+Do not have sex while you are being treated for an STI, or with a partner who is being treated.

 For more information:

 Web Address: http://www.ashastd.org

 Follow up with your healthcare provider as directed: